jfraymond/phitigra/README.md

 after you install ipywidgets (see the [documentation](https://ipywidgets.readthedocs.io/en/latest/user_install.html)).

 *Note:* until [that issue](https://github.com/martinRenou/ipycanvas/issues/117) with ipycanvas is resolved, please stick to version 0.4.7 of ipycanvas otherwise you will not be able to interact with the widget.

+Phitigra is not known to work with JupyterLab at the moment.

 ## Installation